katsurokai/NSWI130-ENROLL/Quality_attribute/Quality-attribute.md

 + Solution 2.0(Availability & Performance): use solution 2 and put it on Kubernetes

-   - increase the availability of the system with kubernetes loadbalancing.
+   - increase the availability of the system with kubernetes load balancing.
 Also reduce stress on server.

 ![alt text](Load-balance/Microservices.png)